-Tips and Training >> Definitions >> Town Hall
+Tips and Training >> Definitions >> Town Hall Business Meeting

 What is a Town Hall Business Meeting?

-Town Hall Business Meetings can be held in large conference rooms, corporate cafeterias, hotel ballrooms and across many time zones and continents.
-An effective Town Hall Business Meeting usually begins with a "State of Affairs" presentation and includes considerable time for questions and answers.
-The term "All-Hands" meeting is often used interchangeably with Town Hall meeting, however a Town Hall meeting is more question and answer based while All-Hands meetings are generally more focused on conveying a message and making a key presentation.
+Effective Town Hall Business Meetings usually begin with a "State of Affairs" presentation and include considerable time for questions and answers.
+The term "All-Hands" meeting is often used interchangeably with Town Hall Meeting, however a Town Hall meeting is more question and answer based while All-Hands meetings are generally more focused on conveying a message and making a key presentation without Questions and Answers.

-Multi location Town Hall Business Meetings
+Multi location Town Hall Business Meetings [Virtual or Physical]

 What does a Multi location Town Hall Business Meeting cost?

-Cost vary considerably based on the locations themselves, however, some good budgetary rules generally apply.
+For Multi Location physical meetings where audience members gather together in regional offices or hotel facilities, costs vary considerably based on the locations themselves, however, some good budgetary rules generally apply.

 If the locations are at hotel facilities such as ballrooms or conference facilities the cost to communicate between them adds about $5,000 per location, bringing a budgetary cost to about $25,000 per host site and $15,000 for each remote site.